 The exhibition has also been shown at the Museum of the African Diaspora, San Francisco, CA; Gibbes Museum of Art, Charleston, SC; Kalamazoo Institute of Arts, MI; and Smith College Museum of Art, Northampton, MA.
 After its UMFA run, Black Refractions will travel to the Frye Art Museum, Seattle, WA.

 Black Refractions is accompanied by a new publication of the same title co-published by the American Federation of Arts and Rizzoli Electa.
 The richly illustrated volume includes essays by Connie H. Choi and Kellie Jones; entries by a range of writers, curators and scholars (among them Lauren Haynes, Ashley James, Oluremi C. Onabanjo, Larry Ossei-Mensah and Hallie Ringle), who contextualize the works and provide detailed commentary; and a conversation among Choi, Thelma Golden, and Jones that draws out themes and challenges in collecting and exhibiting modern and contemporary art by artists of African descent.
-The catalogue is available for order online through the UMFA Museum Store.
+The catalog is available at the UMFA Museum Store.

 About the American Federation of Arts

-Image credit: Hendricks, L. Barkley, Lawdy Mama, 1969, oil and gold leaf on canvas.
-Published by The Studio Museum in Harlem, gift of Stuart Liebman, in memory of Joseph B. Liebman, 1983.25. © Estate of Barkley L. Hendricks.
+Image credit: Barkley L. Hendricks, Lawdy Mama, 1969, oil and gold leaf on canvas.
+The Studio Museum in Harlem; gift of Stuart Liebman, in memory of Joseph B. Liebman, 1983.25. © Estate of Barkley L. Hendricks.
+Courtesy of the artist’s estate, Jack Shainman Gallery, New York and American Federation of Arts.